algorand/go-algorand/data/transactions/logic/TEAL_opcodes.md

 - branch unconditionally to TARGET, saving the next instruction on the call stack
 - Availability: v4

 The call stack is separate from the data stack.
-Only `callsub` and `retsub` manipulate it.
+Only `callsub`, `retsub`, and `proto` manipulate it.

 ## retsub